JohnRazonado/2ndYear-CVSU-Notes/(FITT 3) PE/Equipment and Facilities of Badminton.md

-# Equipment and Facilities of Badminton

-**I.**              **Introduction:**       This module is design to gain knowledge about the game specifically the proper equipment and facility that are going to use in playing badminton.
+%%**I.**  **Introduction:**  This module is design to gain knowledge about the game specifically the proper equipment and facility that are going to use in playing badminton.
 It is important to teach the students this matter to avoid having injuries in their future games in badminton.
-The student is expected to be more familiarized with the proper equipment as well as the playing court of badminton, this is one factor to encourage them to play the sport.
+The student is expected to be more familiarized with the proper equipment as well as the playing court of badminton, this is one factor to encourage them to play the sport.%%

 **1. BADMINTON COURT**